changeworld/azure-docs.pl-pl/articles/security/azure-security-disk-encryption-appendix.md

 $SecretName = [guid]::NewGuid().ToString()
 $SecureSecretValue = ConvertTo-SecureString $FileContentEncoded -AsPlainText -Force
-$Secret = Set-AzureKeyVaultSecret -VaultName $VeyVaultName -Name $SecretName -SecretValue $SecureSecretValue -tags $tags
+$Secret = Set-AzKeyVaultSecret -VaultName $VeyVaultName -Name $SecretName -SecretValue $SecureSecretValue -tags $tags

 # Show the secret's URL and store it as a variable.
 This is used as -DiskEncryptionKeyUrl in Set-AzVMOSDisk when you attach your OS disk.
 $SecretUrl=$secret.Id